World Tag Team Championship (WWE): History

-From 1971 until 2002, the World Tag Team Championship was the primary men's world tag team championship of the professional wrestling promotion WWE.
-Following The Invasion storyline, WWE's roster doubled in size due to the influx of wrestlers from the former promotions, World Championship Wrestling and Extreme Championship Wrestling.
-As a result, WWE introduced the brand extension in March 2002 to divide its roster between the Raw and SmackDown! brands where wrestlers would exclusively perform on their respective weekly television programs.
-The World Tag Team Championship initially became exclusive to SmackDown!, but was later reassigned to Raw, leaving the former without a tag team title.
+From 1971 until 2002, American professional wrestling promotion WWE, then known as the World Wrestling Federation (WWF), held the primary men's world tag team championship, the original World Tag Team Championship (formerly the WWF Tag Team Championship), as the sole tag team championship.
+Following The Invasion storyline, WWF's roster doubled in size due to the influx of wrestlers from the former promotions, World Championship Wrestling and Extreme Championship Wrestling.
+For a brief period, it co-existed with the WCW Tag Team Championship until it was unified with the WWF Tag Team Championship in November 2001.
+As a result, the WWF introduced the brand extension in March 2002 to divide its roster between the Raw and SmackDown! brands where wrestlers would exclusively perform on their respective weekly television programs.
+The original World Tag Team Championship initially became exclusive to SmackDown!, but was later reassigned to Raw, leaving the former without a tag team title.
 As a result, SmackDown!
 General Manager Stephanie McMahon introduced the WWE Tag Team Championship and commissioned it to be the tag team title for the SmackDown! brand on October 3, 2002.
 She also announced that the inaugural champions would be determined from an eight-team tournament.
 At No Mercy on October 20, 2002, the team of Kurt Angle and Chris Benoit defeated Rey Mysterio and Edge in the tournament final to become the inaugural WWE Tag Team Champions.